 When viewed from above, the emerald cut appears to recede in a stepwise pattern.
 The original stonecutters thought it looked like the Aztec step pyramids.
 Today, this style of cut produces a diamond with exceptional white and colored light reflection.

 What is the Ideal Length to Width Ratio of an Emerald Cut?

 An essential aspect of consideration to the quality of your emerald cut diamond is the length to width ratio.
 If the ratio is too close, your emerald diamond might be confused with an Asscher diamond.
 The only difference between the Asscher and emerald cut is that an Asscher cut is perfectly square.

 Therefore, to appear as an emerald, and not an Asscher, the length to width ratio should ideally be 1:3 to 1:6.
 If the length to width ratio of an emerald diamond comes in below 1:3 it looks too much like an Asscher cut diamond.
 But, the best length to width ratio of an emerald cut also depends on the setting for the diamond.

-What is the Ideal Setting for an Emerald Cut?
+What is the best setting for an Emerald Cut diamond?

 An emerald cut diamond exudes sophistication and elegance, which does not need to be upstaged by the ring setting.
 In general, when looking for a setting for an emerald cut, less is more.
 The setting should allow the diamond to stand out.